physics-faas/global-continuum-placement/README.md

 approaches for non-optimal but more scalable problem solving, with the ability to interchange between the main objective to optimize (what aspect e.g. cost or performance will be the primary scope of optimization) and the remaining parameters set as constraints.
-This task receives input from T3.1 regarding the graph of the application to be deployed, T4.1 regarding the candidate service types for each component, T4.2 for the evaluated performance and current condition of each service type.
+This function receives input from T3.1 regarding the graph of the application to be deployed, T4.1 regarding the candidate service types for each component, T4.2 for the evaluated performance and current condition of each service type.
 The selected deployment scheme is then forwarded to T4.5 for the final adaptation and deployment realization.

-Roles: The task will be led by RYAX, while ATOS will focus in the modelling definition and transformation of the decided solution to the platform specification, linking with T4.5.
+Roles: The function will be led by RYAX, while ATOS will focus in the modelling definition and transformation of the decided solution to the platform specification, linking with T4.5.
 Partners HUA and BYTE will provide the links to the respective T3.1, T4.1 and T4.2.T